ToxicBananaParty/rydwy.com/README.md

 Hi there!
 I'm a Computer Scientist trained in video game development with professional on-set experience in XR and Virtual Production.

-I currently reside in Los Angeles where I work for [XR Studios](http://xrstudios.live) as a Creative Technologist.
+I currently reside in Los Angeles where I work for [Lucasfilm](https://www.lucasfilm.com/) as a Backend Engineer.